- Name the three macronutrients ad their main functions.

 The intake recommendations for protein are weight-adjusted and decrease along with getting older.

-Protein intake is dependent on client goals, also.
+Protein intake is dependent on the client’s goals, also.

-Increasing protein intake leads to greater strength and muscle mass gains when paired with resistance exercise.
+Increasing protein intake increases strength and muscle mass gains when paired with resistance exercise.

 Muscle protein synthesis is a process that produces a protein to repair muscle damage and oppose muscle breakdown.